- Ranch Ehrlo Society

 Skills and Characteristics

-- Strong problem solving and decision-making skills.
+- Strong assessment, counselling, and service planning skills.

 - Ability to be flexible and adapt to new situations.